bshimo/kyoto-mustard/kyoto-mustard/en/lost-sheep-coin.md

 He invites his neighbors to come and celebrate!
 - Say: When a person believes in God he celebrates!
 God wants everyone to know how much he loves them.
 Repeat this so that other children can have a turn being different parts of the story.

+# Activity #1: Ten!

+Divide the children into groups of 5-6  children per a group.
+Hold up the bag of items and ask: Do you want to see what is in my bag?
+Then, dump the bag out and say: what a mess!
+- Say: Can you help me clean this up?
+Can you help me sort all of these things?
+Have the children help you sort all the items.
+After all the items are sorted count each group of items.
+- Say: There are ten of every one of these things!
+- Say: Someone in our lesson today had ten coins.